by Gary Jacobson

 Is forever lost in the autumn of life?

-Is forever the scent of life's sweet rose's in bloom
+Is forever the scent of life's sweet rose's in bloom that I cherish so?

 Whatever, I have definitely passed the spring of my childhood